Scarabaeus1031/NEXAH/RESEARCH/field_model.md

 > an empirical model describing how structure, flow, and coupling
 > emerge from system dynamics

-This document describes an empirical interpretation derived from observations.
+This document is based on observations and provides a **working interpretation**,

-It does not claim physical equivalence to known field theories.
+not a formal or physical equivalence to known field theories.

 ---

 ## 🔗 Origin

-This model is based on observations from the Discovery Engine:
+This model is derived from observations in the Discovery Engine:

 → `DISCOVERY_ENGINE/DISCOVERY_OBSERVATIONS.md`